arthi2900/app1/docs/prd.md

   - **View student allocation list with attendance status for own exams**
   - Monitor student participation in real-time
   - View submitted answers and auto-graded results
+  - **View individual student exam results with question-wise performance analysis**
+  - **Identify which students answered correctly and which answered incorrectly for each question**
   - Manually grade subjective questions (Short Answer, Essay)\n  - Generate exam reports and analytics
   - Export exam results\n  - **Delete own exams (with restrictions, cannot force delete exams with student attempts)**
 - Profile editing capability
 - Linked to specific school from school master list
 - **School-based isolation**: Can only view and interact with students from their assigned sections
 - **Visibility Rules**:
-  - ✅ Can view: Students from their assigned sections, Own question papers, Own online exams, Student allocation lists for own exams
-  - ❌ Cannot view: Principal (even from the same school), Other teachers (even from the same school), Users from other schools, Question papers created by other teachers, Online exams created by other teachers\n
+  - ✅ Can view: Students from their assigned sections, Own question papers, Own online exams, Student allocation lists for own exams, Individual student exam results for own exams\n  - ❌ Cannot view: Principal (even from the same school), Other teachers (even from the same school), Users from other schools, Question papers created by other teachers, Online exams created by other teachers\n
 ### 2.4 Student
 - View my class, section, subjects, and teachers
 - **Online Exam Access**: